jkgohlke/flatfile/README.md

 Flatfile
 ========

-A complete flat-file parsing solution flexible enough to handle structured or unstructured data.
+A complete flat-file parsing solution flexible enough to handle structured or unstructured data written in pure Java.

 Flatfile was created in less than a month under a strict deadline.
 At the time, existing flatfile parsing libraries did not offer scripting outside of the development environment.